microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 description: Some of the features and bugs we're working on.
 ---

-Now that Micro.blog is available to Kickstarter backers and more users, we're working on many improvements leading up to the public launch.
+Now that Micro.blog is available to anyone, we're working on many improvements.
 Here are some of the features and bugs we're working on:

-* Connectivity problems (blank screens) on some cellular networks.
 * More hosted microblog themes.
+* Add "Show More" button to the web version of Micro.blog.
+* Add way to see who someone is following in the web version.
 * Prompting to automatically renew Facebook authentication, which expires after 60 days.
-* Multiple account support without signing out.
+* Multiple account support without signing out on iOS.
+* Improve accessibility of iOS app and web site.
+* Add more user options such as block and mute.
+* Add toggle for non-square photos in iOS app.

 We've recently finished these changes:

+* Released companion microcast app Wavelength for iPhone.
+* Added microcast hosting and podcast feeds, plus general support for audio tags.
+* Added multiple account and multiple blog support to Micro.blog for Mac.
+* Added custom site titles for people with more than one blog.
+* Fixed media upload to make files available more quickly on published blogs.
+* Fixed several issues with feed refresh and performance.
+* Fixed connectivity problems (blank screens) on some cellular networks.
+* Fixed appending the first link in a post to Facebook cross-post.
+* Updated source of built-in themes on GitHub.
+* Released new companion photos app Sunlit for iOS.
 * Added swipe on iOS to view the conversation.
 * Added settings icon on iOS to quickly disable cross-posting.
 * Added discover topics based on emoji included in a post, such as 📚.